andrewlin618/Bamazon/README.md

 # Bamazon

-check screenshots folder for screenshots
+Check screenshots folder for screenshots

 1. Successfully built the database;